 On January 1, 2014, the WDNR revised Wisconsin's Threatened and Endangered Species list by adding eight species and removing fifteen species.
-There are two reptile and one plant species the WDNR has removed from the threatened species list that are listed as occurring in the townships near, or on, WIS 23.
-These are the state-threatened Blanding's turtle (Emydoidea blandingii) and Butler's garter snake (Thamnophis butleri) (both made species of special concern), and the state-threatened yellow gentian (Gentiana alba).
+In the study area townships there are two reptiles that WDNR has changed the status for and one plant species the WDNR has removed from the threatened species list.
+These are the state-threatened Blanding's turtle (Emydoidea blandingii) and Butler's garter snake (Thamnophis butleri) (both made species of special concern), and the state-threatened yellow gentian (Gentiana alba) (removed).